Yesidh/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 # :colombia: Python - Data Structures: Lists, Tuples
--What are a list and how to use them
+- What are a list and how to use them
--Differences and similarities between strings and lists
+- Differences and similarities between strings and lists
--Methods lists and how to use them
+- Methods lists and how to use them
--How to use lists as stacks and queues
+- How to use lists as stacks and queues
--List comprehensions and how to use them
+- List comprehensions and how to use them
--Tuples and how to use them
+- Tuples and how to use them
--When use tuples, when use list
+- When use tuples, when use list
--What is a sequence
+- What is a sequence
--Tuple packing
+- Tuple packing
--How to use del statement and how to use it
+- How to use del statement and how to use it
 ## Examples
+- Return a tupe with the lenght of a stirng and its first character:

+  sentence = "At Holberton school, I learnt C!"

+  Length: 32 - First character: A
 ## Prerequisites
 8 lecture hours about list and tuples in phyton
 ## Installing